aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 few options for these customers:
 1. If using TypeScript or JavaScript, add each necessary package to the dependencies of their CDK app.
-2. If using a target JSII language, add each necessary package as a dependency as thye normally would for other construct libraries.
-Each `@aws-cdk/lambda-layer-X` package will be a JSII construct library, that is also vended to the package managers for each target JSII language.
-For example, Python users can install aws-cdk.lambda-layer-awscli 2.x from pip.
+2. If using a target jsii language, add each necessary package as a dependency as they normally would for other construct libraries.
+Each `@aws-cdk/lambda-layer-X` package will be a jsii construct library, that is also vended to the package managers for each target jsii language.
+For example, Python users can install aws-cdk.lambda-layer-awscli-v2 from pip.
-3. Include them in a private npm registry.
+3. Include them in a private artifact registry.

 Unfortunately, there is no way to remove these large files and host them somewhere else without causing a breaking change for these customers.
 We will